Electron-beam processing: Crosslinking

 Cross-linking is the interconnection of adjacent long molecules with networks of bonds induced by chemical treatment or electron-beam treatment.
-Electron-beam processing of thermoplastic material results in an array of enhancements, such as an increase in tensile strength and resistance to abrasions, stress cracking and solvents.
+Electron-beam processing of thermoplastic material results in an array of enhancements, such as an increase in tensile strength and resistance to abrasions, stress cracking, and solvents.
 Joint replacements such as knees and hips are being manufactured from cross-linked ultra-high-molecular-weight polyethylene because of the excellent wear characteristics due to extensive research.

 Polymers commonly crosslinked using the electron-beam irradiation process include polyvinyl chloride (PVC), thermoplastic polyurethanes and elastomers (TPUs), polybutylene terephthalate (PBT), polyamides / nylon (PA66, PA6, PA11, PA12), polyvinylidene fluoride (PVDF), polymethylpentene (PMP), polyethylenes (LLDPE, LDPE, MDPE, HDPE, UHMWPE), and ethylene copolymers such as ethylene-vinyl acetate (EVA) and ethylene tetrafluoroethylene (ETFE).
 Some of the polymers utilize additives to make the polymer more readily irradiation-crosslinkable.

 An example of an electron-beam crosslinked part is connector made from polyamide, designed to withstand the higher temperatures needed for soldering with the lead-free solder required by the RoHS initiative.

-Cross-linked polyethylene piping called PEX is commonly used as an alternative to copper piping for water lines in newer home construction.
-PEX piping will outlast copper and has performance characteristics that are superior to copper in many ways.
+Crosslinked polyethylene piping called PEX is commonly used as an alternative to copper piping for water lines in newer home construction.
+PEX piping outlasts copper and has performance characteristics that are superior to copper in many ways.

 Foam is also produced using electron-beam processing to produce high-quality, fine-celled, aesthetically pleasing product.